Designing for Offshore

 Now and then we encounter people who seem to have no fear of the sea or its hazards.
 We are afraid for them.
 When we accidentally have such a person aboard our own boats, we are afraid of them.
 It is good to control fear, and bad to lose control to it.
 It is good to know the exact nature of the things you fear, and bad to have nameless fears.
 Having exactly the right amount of fear, knowing its nature, and using it correctly is the mark of a good seaman.

-Many are the defenses we read and hear of for taking non-offshore-specific boats to sea.
+We read, and hear of, many rationalizations for taking non-offshore-specific boats to sea.
 We will fight tooth and nail for people's right to take whatever boat they want to, offshore.
 However, if a person does not fear his vessel's inadequacies he is not qualified for offshore sailing, and in particular he has no excuse for taking innocent people offshore with him.

 There is no greater relief from fear or the need for fear than justified faith in the vessel that you take to sea.
 Offshore voyaging need not be an exercise in risk-taking.
-It has been well proven that a good boat, properly handled, can endure terrible conditions offshore.
-There seems to be little excuse for settling for something less.
+A good boat, properly handled, can endure terrible conditions offshore.
+There is little excuse for settling for something less.
 It seems inexplicable that anyone would want to do so.
 The boat need not be large, expensive, or fabulously well equipped.
 She just has to be up to the job.

 Adequate strength is the first priority.
 The boat must not come apart.
-It is a fact that many contemporary boats are too lightly built for offshore work.
-However, it is also true that once adequate strength has been obtained, adding more and more at the expense of weight is counterproductive.
+Many contemporary stock boats and some custom boats are too lightly built for offshore work.
+However, it is also true that once adequate strength has been obtained, adding more at the expense of extra weight is counterproductive.
 The boat is partly a fortress, it is true, but it is also a vehicle, and her ability to travel fast in the desired direction contributes directly to safety.

 Many boats are adequately strong in the hull, but inadequately strong in other areas, hatches and deck structures being the main offenders.
 In the worst conditions there is little difference between the structural demands placed on the hull and those placed upon the deck, cockpit, cabin trunk, ports, and hatches.
 All are subject to heavy impact from water, and all can result in catastrophe if they fail.
-We design all these structures to be as strong as the hull, for this reason.
+For this reason we design all these structures to be as strong as the hull, .
 Cockpit wells, which we often eliminate completely for the gain in deck space, interior volume, strength and simplicity, must be small, so their flooded volume does not significantly alter the vessel's trim or stability.

-While offshore boats are typically of heavy displacement, it is perfectly possible to design a light-displacement boat that is safe offshore.
-The chief objection to them is that they have a quicker, jerkier motion, which most people find uncomfortable and tiring.
-This effect can be held to a minimum if the boat is narrow and relatively V-shaped, with a deep keel, which are all good characteristics for the safety of the vessel as well.
+While family sized offshore boats are typically of heavy displacement, it is possible to design a light-displacement boat that is safe offshore.
+The chief objections to them is that they have a quicker, jerkier motion, which most people find uncomfortable and tiring, and that they are not as effective at carrying the equipment and supplies needed for comfortable voyaging.
+Further, the beam must not be two great in relation to draft to get a wide range of stability and the rudder must not be overly shallow in relation to the waterline length.
 Most light-displacement boats are given shapes that encourage surfing, but for offshore use it is important to prevent surfing, which can cause a loss of control.
 Even so, the light displacement boat is apt to be too fast when running off.
 Therefore, rudders should be large and mounted on the keel or a large skeg, probably mounted under the hull rather than on the transom, so as to prevent ventilation from the surface.
 The only advantage to the light displacement type for offshore use is in her ability to carry full foam flotation with minimal loss of interior space.
 This is so easily accomplished that it is a mystery to us why more light displacement boats don't have it.
-Since a fast, self-righting, unsinkable boat is possible for those willing to accept the motion, this removes any argument in favor of the offshore multihull, as far as we are concerned.
+Since a fast, self-righting, unsinkable boat is possible for those willing to accept the motion, this removes any argument in favor of the "offshore" multihull, as far as we are concerned.

-We should point out that we are seeing a generation of contemporary heavy displacement boats which do not take good advantage of the type.
+There are contemporary heavy displacement boats which do not take good advantage of the type.
 They appear to have been drawn by designers used to light displacement and are merely forms of that type, made heavier by lengthening the keel.
-If you look at a long keel boat and find her to be flat floored amidships and aft, she will tend to be slow in light air due to excessive wetted surface.
+If you look at a long keel boat and find her to be flat floored amidships and aft, with minimal filleting between keel and hull, she will tend to be slow in light air due to excessive wetted surface.
 She may also be excessively fast when running off in a gale due to a tendency to surf.
 It is also common for her to have an uncomfortably quick motion.
-A heavy boat should be quite V-shaped throughout her underbody to take advantage of the type.
+A heavy boat should be quite Y-shaped throughout her underbody to take advantage of the type.
 It is more appropriate for the light-displacement offshore vessel to resemble a heavy displacement form in section than the other way around.

 Heavy displacement is compatible with other practical considerations relevant to long-range voyagers.
 The type allows more weight to be devoted to hardware, rigging, and other details.
-This allows them to hold up better over long-term hard usage and accidents in port, sometimes far from sources of spare parts or skilled labor.
-So when a vessel is to be optimized for offshore, we recommend heavy displacement.
+For any given level of strength a heavy displacement vessel has proportionally less weight in structure as compared to total displacement, thus increasing carrying capacity.
+All this allows heavy displacement vessels to hold up better over long-term hard usage and accidents in port, sometimes far from sources of spare parts or skilled labor.
+So when a family sized vessel is to be optimized for offshore, we recommend heavy displacement.
 When she is only to go offshore occasionally, either a light or heavy vessel can be made to serve, if appropriately designed and built.

 Once you have established that your vessel is strong enough in all respects, fully self-righting, and property proportioned, the remaining offshore characteristics are more people oriented.

-Equipment also plays an important role, and nowadays we would not voyage without such affordable items as GPS, an EPIRB, etc., but these are not design matters, so we will not get into them here.
+Equipment also plays an important role, and while we stress simplicity we would not voyage without such affordable items as GPS, etc. However these are not design matters, so we will not get into them here.
 The reader is urged to contact us for free advice.